-The actuarial assumptions and the actuarial cost method remain unchanged from the prior actuarial valuation as of January 1, 2018, except for the conversion factors used to calculate lump sum benefits.
+The actuarial assumptions have changed from the prior actuarial valuation as of January 1, 2019, to reflect changes adopted from the experience study performed for the period January 1, 2013 through January 1, 2018, and are first effective with this actuarial valuation as of January 1, 2020, including the conversion factors used to calculate lump sum benefits.
 Members who meet eligibility conditions may receive a lump sum benefit from the RTA Pension Plan in lieu of an annuity.
 The assumption basis used by the Plan Administrator to calculate lump sum payments is based on segment interest rates and mortality rates prescribed by the IRS and changes annually.
 Beginning with the 2013 actuarial valuation, the assumption basis used in the actuarial valuation to project future lump sum payments is updated annually to reflect the mortality rates and actual segment interest rates being used.